fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

 I started this blog as Wordpress blog.
 By that time, I thought I could just use some of the features that these blog engines provide so
 I would just focus on writing content.
 In the beginning that was true, but I realised that Wordpress was "too heavy" for my purpose.
 I didn't want to take care of a database, search for plugins or automate backups (although I liked the automation part of it ;]).
 That was when a friend at work (thanks [Jesstern](http://jsstrn.me/)) reminded me that I could use static site generators and I liked the idea.
+In addition, I decided to use a delivery pipeline to take my blog to production!

 ## 1. Setting up the basic structure for TravisCI
 Well, I started by choosing the CI service.
 At first, I thought I could host on my server, but then I realised I didn't want to worry about that right now.
 Maybe in the